JMill/stat101-2013fa/indey.rst

 ..
 Two fundamental rules
     (Cartoon pp28-45)
     (Naked Stats pp68-~78(?))
     - What is probability?
     - Addition rule
     - Multiplication rule
     - Problem-solving techniques
     - Conditional or unconditional
     - xxxBayes?
 (Cartoon pp46-50)
     Exercise Set 05:
     Bluman Ch 4

 Week 6
 ---------

 ..
 NOTE::
-	Content for this week will be released in stages.
-Plan for this week's ESet (not yet released) to be due on Tuesday, October 8th.
+    Chapter 21 has been added in place of Chapter 22.
+If you started Chapter 22, don't fret, as it may show up later, once you have a stronger foundation in statistics.

 * `SticiGui, Chapter 20: Random Variables and discrete Distributions <http://www.stat.berkeley.edu/~stark/SticiGui/Text/randomVariables.htm>`_
-* `SticiGui, Chapter 22: Standard Error <http://www.stat.berkeley.edu/~stark/SticiGui/Text/standardError.htm>`_
+* `SticiGui, Chapter 21: The Long Run and the Expected Value <http://www.stat.berkeley.edu/~stark/SticiGui/Text/index.htm>`_

+PSet

+- `PSet 05 <s05pset.html>`_

 Random sampling with and without replacement